Frieda Fraser: Later career and retirement

-Death and legacy
+Personal life

 Fraser died on 29 July 1994 in a nursing home in Burlington, Ontario.
 During her lifetime, Fraser became a benefactor to Canadian artist Frances M. Gage, agreeing to finance Gage for two years of her education at the Art Students League of New York.
 Gage had worked in Williams' veterinary clinic and her potential sculptural talent came recommended through mutual friends Frances Loring and Florence Wyle.

 Her family donated the couple's papers to the University of Toronto archives.
 The correspondence covers the period from 1925 to 1941, the period when the couple were unable to live together.
 Until 2001, the collection was a closed archive and could only be accessed with family permission.
 The archive contains nearly one thousand letters and is "one of the largest known collections detailing the experiences of women's same-sex sexuality in early twentieth century North America".
 The two women did not refer to themselves as lesbian, though they were familiar with the term.
 Given the cultural norm of their time which depicted same-sex couples as diseased, they referred to themselves as "devoted women", making the distinction that they were not depraved, but had chosen their partnership.
 They used their letters to create and define their relationship and frankly discuss not only other same-sex partnerships, but to evaluate what they believed about their attraction.
-Both dismissed Freud and pseudo-scientific theories which argued for a natural order that governed human actions, instead believing that their attraction was biological and innate, and not influenced by promiscuous living or self-loathing.
+Both dismissed Freud and pseudo-scientific theories which argued that all women had a heterosexual drive and that there was a natural order requiring women to be coupled only to men instead believing that their attraction was biological and innate, and not influenced by promiscuous living or self-loathing.
 The collection of letters is an important archive for the historical study of how sexual identity is developed and acknowledged within the contemporary context of an epoch and is a unique collection in that most such archives have not survived.